MetOffice/simulation-systems/source/WorkingPractices/branch_migration.rst

     are expected when updating rose-stem changes to the initial release.
 The UM, Jules and UKCA test suites have all had file extensions renamed from ``.rc`` to ``.cylc``.

+    For lfric_core a minor source code change has been added to github, which may result in conflicts in ``components/lfric-xios/source/lfric_xios_file_mod.f90``